One Year Later (comics): Aftermath

-The repercussions of One Year Later are still felt today in the DCU in a number of ways.

 One of the more noticeable occurrences to come out of Infinite Crisis and One Year Later was the change in Batman's demeanor.
 He has become more accepting of others' opinions, is more polite, and apologizes to allies when he makes errors in judgment.
 This does not change his approach to crime, however.
-Some may argue that while he has "softened" his approach to his friends, he has hardened his approach to his enemies (i.e. forcefully throwing The Joker into a dumpster after he was shot in the head, then remarking that he "must have mistaken him for trash").
+Some may argue that while he has "softened" his approach to his friends, he has hardened his approach to his enemies.

 Many Silver Age components have been reintroduced to Superman and his supporting cast.
 The character of Mon-El, the interior design of the Fortress of Solitude, Superman starting his career by being known as a "super-boy" (sans uniform), and his teenage membership in the Legion of Super-Heroes are all recognizable Silver Age components that were not included in continuity before Infinite Crisis.
-The stories are also beginning to aesthetically resemble the Superman feature films by using the same exterior design for the Fortress of Solitude, as well as modeling Jor-El more after actor Marlon Brando.
+The stories are also beginning to aesthetically resemble the Superman feature films by using the same exterior design for the Fortress of Solitude, as well as modeling Jor-El after actor Marlon Brando.
 These changes also bring current Superman stories more in line with the television series Smallville, which incorporates many of the same elements of classic comics and the feature films.

 Wonder Woman actively keeps her secret identity and has a flirtatious relationship with Nemesis, a co-worker at the Department of Metahuman Affairs.
-The finale of the "Who is Wonder Woman" arc established that her secret identity is now a physical as well as aesthetic transformation; as "Diana Prince", she is physically a normal human, regaining her powers only when she transforms into Wonder Woman (with a spinning effect similar to that used in the Wonder Woman television series of the 1970s).
+The finale of the "Who is Wonder Woman" arc established that her secret identity is now a physical as well as aesthetic transformation; as "Diana Prince", she is physically a normal human, regaining her powers only when she transforms into Wonder Woman.

-Bart Allen's tenure as The Flash was one of the shorter-lived occurrences, as the new series starring him lasted 13 issues, the last of which included the character's death.
-Predecessor Wally West has since retaken the mantle of the Scarlet Speedster.
+Bart Allen's tenure as The Flash was one of the shorter lived occurrences, as the new series starring him lasted 13 issues, the last of which included the character's death.
+Predecessor Wally West has since retaken the mantle of the Flash.
 Many heroes, most notably members of the Teen Titans, mourn his loss.
-This has also led into a subplot in DC's weekly series Countdown to Final Crisis, where many heroes are shown to be actively searching for the Rogues that caused Allen's death.
+This has also led into a subplot in DC's weekly series Countdown to Final Crisis, where many heroes are shown to be actively searching for the Rogues who killed Bart.

-The Green Lantern Corps members that were recovered from the Manhunter homeworld of Biot still despise Hal Jordan for actions Parallax committed while in control of him, leading various personal cliques to form among certain Lanterns that question Jordan being among them.
-Often Jordan is defended by Green Lantern Honour Guard member Guy Gardner.
+The Green Lantern Corps members that were recovered from the Manhunter homeworld of Biot still despise Hal Jordan for actions Parallax committed while in control of him.
+Because of this, various personal cliques have formed among certain Lanterns that question Jordan being among them still.
+Often Jordan is defended by Green Lantern Honor Guard member Guy Gardner.
 The lost Lanterns proved to be valuable field Lanterns on the front lines in the Sinestro Corps War, with some of them joining the ranks of the Alpha Lanterns.